department-of-veterans-affairs/va.gov-cms-test/.github/ISSUE_TEMPLATE/cms-team-member-onboarding.md

 ---

-# Welcome to the VFS-CMS / Sitewide Team! 👋
+# Welcome to the VFS-CMS Team! 👋
 We're thrilled to have you join us on this journey! 🎆🎉🙌

-This team consists of three product teams: CMS team (VFS-CMS contract), and the Facilities and Public Websites teams (Sitewide contract).
-Our teams are cross-functional and consist of Product, Delivery/Scrummaster, UX (Research, Design, Content strategy), Backend engineering (full-stack/Drupal), and Front-end engineering.
+This team consists of three product teams: CMS team (VFS-CMS contract).
+Our team is cross-functional and consist of Product, Delivery/Scrummaster, UX (Research, Design, Content strategy), Backend engineering (full-stack/Drupal), and Front-end engineering.

 The VA's north star is to "continuously deliver high-quality digital experiences for the benefit of all Veterans and their families."
 From a CMS-perspective, our [vision](https://docs.google.com/presentation/d/14mK-4OMeEnR_-fgj62U4lUHBHg6htj4i4ucTA5DJFzg/edit#slide=id.g11ae1dc437e_0_1) is to craft a seamless editorial experience that empowers editors to create Veteran-centered content.